Tristan-Technologies/EASem2Help/Mechanical_Components/Motor Calculations.md

 ![Max Tractive Torque](https://github.com/Tristan-Technologies/EASem2Help/blob/master/Mechanical_Components/Pictures/max.torque.png)
 ![Max Tractive Torque Curve](https://github.com/Tristan-Technologies/EASem2Help/blob/master/Mechanical_Components/Pictures/Max%20Tractive%20torque%20graph.png)

 As expected, the MTT decreases as the angle increases.
-At an angle of 0 degrees, the MTT available is 2.45 kgcm, slightlty below that of the motor at its rated operating torque.
+At an angle of 0 degrees, the MTT available is 1.575 kgcm, below that of the motor at its rated operating torque.
 This indicates that the vehicle's tracks would have a propensity to skid when it firsts starts moving from rest.
 This was indeed observed when the vehicle was tested.
-Because the motor did not exceed the available MTT by much, the skidding was still manageable and did not hamper the vehicle's performance too much
+Because the motor did not exceed the available MTT by too much, the skidding was still manageable and did not excessively hamper the vehicle's performance.